hyperledger-labs/private-data-objects/docs/client_install.md

 ## Build and Install PDO

-Assuming you have installed and configured the pre-requisites in the default location lcations, the following commands will build and install PDO into a Python virtual environment in the directory `${PDO_SOURCE_ROOT}/build/_dev`.
+Assuming you have installed and configured the pre-requisites in the default location, the following commands will build and install PDO into a Python virtual environment in the directory `${PDO_SOURCE_ROOT}/build/_dev`.